alastairblackwood/ROR-T1A3/README.md

 A member of the target audience will use it by downloading the programme and simply have fun playing it.

-# R6 Three Features
+# R6 Features List

-## Variables concept of variable scope
+The app features the following

 The programme utilizes a UI class and a Story class which stores a multitude of methods within in each one that get called upon to either 'return' or 'puts' the content back in the main input loop.
 These include a help method that outputs the navigation commands to the user.